nuwanwp/Certification/Configure and manage virtual networking.md

 - NSG and Subnet must be in the same region.
 - NSG and Subnet can be in different resource groups.
 - NSG and Subnet must be in the same subscription.
-- If you are having NSG attached to subnet and NIC, we need to configure allow rules in both NSGs to communicate
+- If you are having two NSG attached to both subnet and NIC, we need to configure allow rules in both NSGs to communicate
 - If you have VNets in East US and West US, you would need to create and configure separate NSGs for each region, as an NSG created in East US cannot be applied to resources in West US.
-- two VMs in the same subnet can communicate with each other ( only idf no NSG or VM firewall in place)
+- two VMs in the same subnet can communicate with each other ( only if no NSG or VM firewall in place)
-- two VMs in different subnets can communicate with each other ( only idf no NSG or VM firewall in place)
+- two VMs in different subnets can communicate with each other ( only if no NSG or VM firewall in place)
 - if two VNET requires VNet Peering or VPN Gateway
 - Each subnet can have a maximum of one associated network security group
 - By default, network traffic that doesn't match any Network Security Group (NSG) rules is denied